 Lung Cancer is the leading cause of death for both men and women worldwide.
 Through early screenings, cancer can be detected in the early stages and treated.
-The doctors and medical professionals at St. Mark’s Hospital are committed to bringing awareness and accessibility to all people at high risk for lung cancer by offering low-dose computed tomography (CT) screening.
+The doctors and medical professionals at St. Mark’s Hospital are committed to bringing awareness and accessibility to all people at high risk for lung cancer by offering lowdose computed tomography (CT) screening with a physician referral as a covered preventive benefit from insurace.

 A lung cancer screening with low-dose CT scan takes pictures of the lungs to look for potentially cancerous spots.
 CT images are better at finding abnormalities than a traditional chest X-ray.
 A screening trial of 53,454 current or former heavy smokers conducted by the National Cancer Institute in 2010 revealed that participants who received low-dose helical CT scans had a 20 percent lower risk of dying from lung cancer than participants who received standard chest X-rays.
 The amount of radiation received during a low-dose CT lung cancer screening is less than the amount received annually from naturally occurring radiation that’s present in the environment.